SLU-foodsystems/safad/README.md

 ## Technologies

 The front-end uses [Vue](vuejs.org/) as the main framework, together with TypeScript.
-These tools all require Node.js and a package-management system (e.g. npm).
+These tools all require a working installation of [node](https://nodejs.org/en) and a package-management system (e.g. npm, included when installing node).

 ### Tooling